The Monkees at Casino Rama, Orillia, ON on April 25, 2015

 I think it was during this song that rather than playing clips from the show on the video screen, there were just photos.
-I wished I’d been able to watch the show twice: once watching the performers and once watching the video screen.
+I wished I’d been able to watch the show twice: once watching the performers, and once watching the video screen.
 There were a ton of pictures I’d never seen.

 “Randy Scouse Git”

 Micky returned with the tablecloth and timpani for “Randy Scouse Git”.
-He noted that this wasn’t the original tablecloth; he said that one was cleaned and burned years ago.
-He spoke about how he saw the tablecloth in a shop window in London and decided it would make a great outfit.
-He said something to the effect that he didn’t know what he was thinking, but he was told he had a great time.
+He noted that this wasn’t the original tablecloth; he said that the original one was cleaned and burned years ago.
+He spoke about how he saw the original tablecloth in a shop window in London and decided it would make a great outfit.
+He said something to the effect of he didn’t know what he was thinking, but he was told he had a great time.
 This was a much shorter intro than usual, with no mention of the Beatles or tie-dyed underwear.

-Peter helped Micky put the tablecloth on, briefly placing it so Micky’s entire head was covered.
+Peter helped Micky put the tablecloth on, briefly placing it so that Micky’s entire head was covered.
 After he put it on properly, Peter realized it was on backwards, and readjusted it.
 Micky got out the mallets and started the intro to the song, but he quickly yelled to the band to stop because the tablecloth was in his way.
 He readjusted it so he was wearing it more like a cape.

 I’ve found that every once in a long while, there will be a little moment at a concert where the music and everything is just perfectly perfect; there was a moment like this near the end of “Randy Scouse Git”, when Micky and Coco were singing the chorus part and Peter and Aviva were doing the verse.

-After the song ended, Peter came over to Micky, and Micky yelled, “STEP AWAY FROM THE TIMPANI!”.
+After the song ended, Peter came over to Micky, and Micky yelled, “STEP AWAY FROM THE TIMPANI!”

 “Different Drum” / “You Just May Be the One”